aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/deployment/with-cognito.md

 7. On the **Configure stack options** page, choose **Next**.

 8. On the **Review** page, review and confirm the settings.
-Check the box acknowledging that the template creates AWS Identity and Access Management (IAM) resources.
+Select the box acknowledging that the template creates AWS Identity and Access Management (IAM) resources.

 9. Choose **Create stack** to deploy the stack.